-- December 2 – Deadline date for families to turn in money to troop
+|Nov.
+30, 2021||Deadline date for families to turn in money into troop|

-- December 4 – Deadline date to deposit money into troop’s bank account|
+|Dec.
+2, 2021||Deadline date to deposit money into troop’s bank account|

-- December 4 – Deadline date to submit a Finance/Inventory Issue Form for any money
+|Dec.
+2, 2021||Deadline date to submit a Finance/Inventory Issue Form for any money

-- March 6 – Girl Scouts River Valleys will run report to determine first debit
+|Mar.
+11, 2022||Girl Scouts River Valleys will run report to determine first ACH amount|

-- Week of March 6 – Emails sent to troops with First ACH debit amount
+|Week of Mar.
+14, 2022||Emails sent to troops with First ACH withdrawal amount|

-- March 10 – Deadline date to deposit money into troop’s bank account for first ACH withdrawal|
+|Mar.
+15, 2022||Deadline date to deposit money into troop’s bank account for first ACH withdrawal|

-- Week of March 16 – Smart Cookies will be updated to reflect the ACH withdrawal|
+|Week of Mar.
+21, 2022||Smart Cookies will be updated to reflect the ACH withdrawal|

-- April 8 – Deadline date to deposit money into troop’s bank account|
+|Apr.
+1, 2022||Deadline date to deposit money into troop’s bank account|

-- April 8 – Deadline date to submit a Finance/Inventory Issue Form for any money collection issues or excess inventory issues|
+|Apr.
+1, 2022||Deadline date to submit a Finance/Inventory Issue Form for any money collection issues or excess inventory issues|

 Snacks & Magazines Program

+Juliette Girl Scouts are the exception as they are not allowed to have bank accounts.
 Juliette Girl Scouts deposit their money into the Girl Scouts River Valleys Wells Fargo account using a special encoded deposit ticket, which is provided to them at the beginning of the program.
 Due to Girl Scouts of the USA and IRS regulations, Juliette Girl Scouts cannot keep proceeds as cash on hand or have checking/savings accounts in their name.
 Additionally, Juliette money cannot be deposited into parent/guardian personal account.